day8/re-frame/docs/EffectfulEvents.md

 ### Handling The Happening

-Once dispatched, an event must be "handled".
-It must be processed, actioned.
+Once dispatched, an event must be "handled" - which means it must be processed or actioned.

 Events are mutative by nature.
 If your application is in one state before an event is processed, it will be in a different state afterwards.

 And that state change is very desirable.
 Without the state change our application can't incorporate that button click, or the newly arrived websocket message.
-Without mutation, the apps just sits there, stuck.
+Without mutation, an app would just sits there, stuck.

-State change is how the application "moves forward" - how it does its job.
+State change is how an application "moves forward" - how it does its job.
 Useful!

 On the other hand, control logic and state mutation tend to be the most complex and error prone of part of an app.